-Julie and I have given a lot to LiveWorkPlay over the past 22 years or so, but we’ve lost track of the incredible people we’ve meed and experiences we’ve had that would not have been possible on a different journey.
+Julie and I have given a lot to LiveWorkPlay over the past 22 years or so, but we’ve lost track of how much we’ve received: the incredible people we’ve met, and the experiences we’ve had that would not have been possible on a different journey.

 Many years ago thanks to our great friend Mike Coxon, we heard about Bruce Anderson and how he was supporting organizations to benefit from hopeful and resilient teams.
 Any work in human services can take a heavy toll on staff, and their mental and physical health impacts the quality of their relationships with those they are helping.
 We have worked very hard alongside our colleagues to build an organizational culture where we don’t pretend that “being professional” means being unaffected by challenges in our own lives, in the lives of the people we support, their families, or our volunteers.

 But this isn’t about that, it’s just a preamble for answering the inevitable question “How’d you end up following this guy along the coast of Wales and then to his house on Vashon Island in Washington State to become a Core Gift Master Facilitator?”

 While the trip was technically in the personal domain (and certification in the professional domain) we long ago abandoned any notion that one’s full-time vocation lives in a separate dimension in some place called “work.”
 Who we are is everything we do, no matter which clock we are on.
 And so it is that without knowing Bruce through work, we’d not have gone on the trip.
 And without having gone on the trip, we’d not have ended up completing the certification.